RPEA Chapter 9 Surf City- Santa Cruz has been serving retired public employees since 1958.

 Tips for Talking with Your Legislator

-Keeping in mind that your goal is to develop an ongoing personal relationship with your elected representatives, as well as to influence their position on specific issues or bills, here are a few things to remember when speaking to them:
+Keep in mind that your goal is to develop an ongoing personal relationship with your elected representatives, as well as to influence their position on specific issues or bills, Here are a few suggestions to remember when speaking to them:

 Know who your legislator is before making initial contact on an issue.

 Find out what legislative committees your legislator serves on.